 Acupuncture also works for chronic nausea and vomiting.
 The acupuncturist knows exactly where to place the needles for the various symptoms.
 The National Institutes of Health has approved acupuncture to be used along with anti-nausea medications, which seems to work better than just taking the medication alone.

 Acupuncture also seems to work on the pain due to spasticity.
 Spasticity leads to pain because it causes chronic muscle spasms that lead to pain.

 Look for a certified acupuncturist who is experienced in treating people with fibromyalgia.
-If you can't, then consider an acupuncturist with experience with chronic pain, any symptom you are hoping to treat with acupuncture, such as fatigue or insomnia.
+If you can't, consider an acupuncturist with experience with chronic pain, any symptom you are hoping to treat with acupuncture, such as fatigue or insomnia.
 Talk to your regular doctor to see if they have a referral for you.
-A certified acupuncturist goes through many thousands of hours of training to be able to do what they do.
+A certified acupuncturist goes through many thousands of hours of training to do what they do.
 A good acupuncturist will be state-licensed as a sign they have the training and expertise to help you.